Johnadibe/ecour-IT/README.md

 # Ecour IT <a name="about-project"></a>

-**Ecour IT** is a  a website that trains people in IT-related fields such as web development, graphic design, digital marketing, etc.
+**Ecour IT** is a website that trains people in IT-related fields such as web development, graphic design, digital marketing, etc.

 ![ecour](https://github.com/Johnadibe/Johnadibe.github.io/assets/40009354/e9413f78-ee29-46d9-abd2-5e319a161933)